skerkour/kerkour.com/content/post/polyglot-programming-frameworks.md

 ---

-# Polyglot systems
+## Polyglot systems

-Today's advent of containers and orchestration technologies and services oriented architectures lead to the fact that we use more and more programming languages for the same application.
+Today's advent of containers, orchestration technologies and services oriented architectures leads to the fact that we use more and more programming languages for the same application.

-This lead to programmers having to code in more than one programming language.
+Thus programmers have to code in more than one programming language.

-The problem is that each programming language have it's own set of best practices, paradigms and popular frameworks which slows software developers to proeficiently switch from one language to another one.
+The problem is that each programming language have it's own set of best practices, paradigms and popular frameworks which slows software developers to easily switch from one language to another one.

 These (increasingly) polyglot environments create the need for a better polyglot developer experience.

-This is why I want to introduce the concept of **polyglot framework**.
+This is why I would like to introduce the concept of **polyglot framework**.

 **Polyglot framework**: a framework which provides the same set (or very similar) of APIs, and make the same trade-offs for different programming languages.

-# Astroflow
+## Astroflow

 [Logging is hard but unavoidable](https://kerkour.com/post/logging/) thus I think one of the opportunity for polyglot frameworks to shine is logging.